Project Planning | By Duncan Haughey | Read time minutes

-Create a document showing who is to be kept informed about the project and how they will receive the information.
+Create a document showing who to keep informed about the project and how they will receive the information.
 The most common mechanism is a weekly or monthly status report, describing how the project is performing, milestones achieved and the work you've planned for the next period.

 Risk Management Plan

-Risk management is an important part of project management.
-Although often overlooked, it is important to identify as many risks to your project as possible and be prepared if something bad happens.
+Risk management is an integral part of project management.
+Although often overlooked, it is crucial to identify as many risks to your project as possible and prepare to mitigate those risks.

 Here are some examples of common project risks:

-- Stakeholders changing requirements after the project has started
+- Stakeholders change requirements after the project has started.

-- Stakeholders adding new requirements after the project has started
+- Stakeholders add new requirements after the project has begun.

-- Poor communication resulting in misunderstandings, quality problems and rework
+- Poor communication results in misunderstandings, quality problems and rework.

-Risks can be tracked using a simple risk log.
-Add each risk you have identified to your risk log; write down what you will do in the event it occurs, and what you will do to prevent it from happening.
-Review your risk log on a regular basis, adding new risks as they occur during the life of the project.
+Project managers can track risks using a simple risk log, as you can see from the example above.
+Add each risk you have identified to your risk log; give it a rating, high(5), medium(3) or low(1), write down what you will do if it occurs and what you will do to prevent it from happening (mitigation).
+Review your risk log regularly, adding new risks as they arise during the life of the project.
 Remember, if you ignore risks, they don't go away.

 Congratulations.
-Having followed all the steps above, you should have a good project plan.
-Don't forget to update your plan as the project makes progress, and continually measure progress against the plan.
+Having followed the steps above, you should have a good project plan.
+Don't forget to update your plan as your project progresses and continually measure your progress against the plan.